 Traditional kitchens exude a sense of elegance and grandeur.
 With their intricate details and classic touches, they offer a timeless appeal.
 If you’re someone who appreciates the finer things in life and has a penchant for vintage charm, this style might be your calling.
 You can blend the old-world charm with modern amenities to create a kitchen that’s both functional and aesthetically pleasing.

-Maybe the most dressed up option, the traditional kitchen features elaborate trim and lots of decorative touches.
-This design works well in a large space and is right at home with other traditional features like a separate dining room or a china cabinet.
+Maybe the most dressed-up option, the traditional kitchen features elaborate trim and lots of decorative touches.
+This design works well in ample space and is right at home with conventional features like a separate dining room or a china cabinet.

-A modern, multi-purpose island and sustainable wood and smart appliances can bring this design into the 21st century while maintaining its old fashioned charm.
+A modern, multi-purpose island, sustainable wood, and smart appliances can bring this design into the 21st century while maintaining its old-fashioned charm.

 In the design world, “modern” refers to a style movement that began in the 1950s.
 Modern kitchens have a simple, even minimalist, design featuring straight lines and right angles.